 (1) Sufficient chlorine shall be added to satisfy the demand;

-(3) The free chlorine residual in the water piping system shall be a minimum of four tenths milligrams per liter after eight minutes of contact.
+(3) The free chlorine residual in the water piping system shall be a minimum of 0.4 milligrams per liter after eight minutes of contact.

-(H) If an ultraviolet light (UV) system is used as the primary means of disinfection it shall meet all of the requirements of ANSI/NSF standard fifty-five for class A ultraviolet light treatment systems and shall be installed in accordance with the manufacturer's requirements.
-Ultraviolet light systems that meet only ANSI/NSF standard fifty-five class B shall not be used for continuous disinfection of private water systems.
+(N) If an ultraviolet light (UV) system is used as the primary means of disinfection or is otherwise installed as an additional treatment device it shall meet all of the requirements of NSF 55-2017 for class A ultraviolet light treatment systems and shall be installed in accordance with the manufacturer's requirements.
+Ultraviolet light systems that meet only NSF 55-2017 class B shall not be used for continuous disinfection or otherwise installed on a private water systems.
 An ultraviolet light system used as the primary means of disinfection shall also meet the following criteria:

-(1) It shall be installed with an automatic shut-off device or warning device for instances where the UV device is not functioning to insure proper disinfection of the household water supply;
+(1) It shall be installed with an automatic shut-off device or warning device for instances where the ultraviolet light device is not functioning to insure proper disinfection of the household water supply;

-(2) The influent water shall be pre-treated to meet all water quality parameters required by the manufacturer of the UV unit or as required under NSF standard fifty-five class A, including, but not limited to, hardness, iron, manganese, TDS, and turbidity in order to ensure optimal disinfection.
-The UV unit shall be installed after any equipment used to soften the water or to remove iron or manganese or to improve clarity;
+(2) The influent water shall be pre-treated to meet all water quality parameters required by the manufacturer of the ultraviolet light unit or as required under NSF 55-2017 class A, including, but not limited to, hardness, iron, manganese, TDS, and turbidity in order to ensure optimal disinfection.
+The ultraviolet light unit shall be installed after any equipment used to soften the water or to remove iron or manganese or to improve clarity;

-(3) An absolute filter size of no larger than five microns shall be installed in accordance with NSF standard fifty-five class A prior to treatment of the water by the ultraviolet equipment;
+(3) An absolute filter size of no larger than five microns shall be installed in accordance with NSF 55-2017 class A prior to treatment of the water by the ultraviolet equipment;

-(a) Continuous disinfection shall be installed to maintain a chlorine residual of at least two-tenths milligrams per liter in the water distribution lines or;
+(a) Continuous disinfection shall be installed to maintain a chlorine residual of at least 0.2 milligrams per liter in the water distribution lines; or

-(b) A NSF standard fifty-five class A UV device shall be installed in each dwelling after each service connection.
+(b) An NSF 55-2017 class A ultraviolet light device shall be installed in each dwelling after each service connection.

 (1) Sufficient iodine shall be added to satisfy the demand;

-(3) The free iodine residual in the water piping system shall be between five-tenths and one milligram per liter.
+(3) The free iodine residual in the water piping system shall be between 0.5 and one milligram per liter.

-(2) The water contact shall be achieved by the means of a combination of a venturi nozzle and cyclonic bubble diffuser or by a means accepted by the department.
+(2) The water contact shall be achieved by the means of a combination of a venturi nozzle and cyclonic bubble diffuser;

 (3) Ozone must have a minimum detectable residual of 0.1 milligram per unit after six minutes of contact;